giellalt/giellalt.github.io/dicts/nds/FilesForConfiguratingNDS.md

 For examples of configuration files, refer to the ```configs/``` directory.
 Files are checked in, but when configuring these on an instance of a server, make a copy and make changes locally.
-The "live" configs are kept out of SVN just to ensure that they do not accidentally get checked in during development.
+The "live" configs are kept out of Git just to ensure that they do not accidentally get checked in during development.